 The density of users for each network has been derived from traffic volume, as follows.
-We have categorized the traffic volume into three classes: high-demand(H), which includes video streaming services, with a target mean rate of 5 Mbit/s; medium-demand (M), relative to audio streaming applications, with a mean rate of 0.2 Mbit/s; and low-demand (L), comprising social media, business apps, and general web browsing, with a 0.05 Mbit/s rate.
+We have categorized the traffic volume into three classes: high-demand (H), which includes video streaming services, with a target mean rate of 5 Mbit/s; medium-demand (M), relative to audio streaming applications, with a mean rate of 0.2 Mbit/s; and low-demand (L), comprising social media, business apps, and general web browsing, with a 0.05 Mbit/s rate.
 Generally, in realistic scenarios, user densities for each user class vary over time.
-However, many of these variations are known to exhibit periodic behavior over different timeframes (e.g., days, weeks).
+However, many of these variations are known to exhibit periodic behavior over different time frames (e.g., days, weeks).
 Thus, in our analysis, we consider the given urban region over a 24 h period [20].
 Such a time interval has been divided into slots of 15 min, a duration which is generally short compared to the speed at which user density and network traffic vary over time.
 Thus, within each slot, we have assumed user density to be constant in the scenario.

 For the urban area under study, we have derived the share of each traffic class over each 15-minute interval in the given period.
 To derive an estimation for the mean number of users for each class at each BS and at each time slot, for each class, we have divided the traffic volume by the mean data rate of that class.
-Then, through Voronoi tessellation, we have derived the spatial distribution of users in the whole region, for the three classes and for each time slot in the 24 h period.
+Then, through Voronoi tessellation, we have derived the spatial distribution of users in the whole region, for the three classes and for each time slot.

-To get insights into such a spatial distribution, we have partitioned the districts of the Paris region into urban/suburban/rural (Fig. 2), as follows.
-The twenty arrondissements of Paris are classified as urban.
+To get insights into such a spatial distribution, we have partitioned the districts of the Paris region into urban/suburban/rural (Fig. 2): the 20 arrondissements of Paris are classified as urban.
 For the remaining districts, we adopted INSEE's median population density (8161 inhabitants per km2 [22]) as a threshold between suburban and rural regions.

-Figure 3 displays daily traffic patterns for urban, suburban, and rural areas for the three classes of traffic.
+Fig. 3 displays daily traffic patterns for urban, suburban, and rural areas for the 3 classes of traffic.
 All of the regions follow the same daily pattern, which is linked to people's daily actions: morning increases, lunch peaks, and evening peaks associated with relaxing time.
 The only significant variation is scale: urban areas have the highest traffic since they have the most users; suburban areas are in the middle, and rural areas show the lowest volumes as well as the user density.
-The fraction of BS which are colocated in the scenario is roughly the same in all of the three type of areas in the Paris scenario (31.980 in urban areas, 27.810 in suburban areas, and 27.850 in rural areas).
+The fraction of colocated BS in the scenario is roughly the same in all types of area in the Paris scenario (31.98 in urban, 27.81 in suburban, and 27.85 in rural areas).

-To identify traffic profiles linked to a business/office area use, if $V{\rm max,we}$ and $V{\rm max,wd}$ denote the weekend and weekday traffic peak for a BS, respectively, we define its traffic profile as business if $\frac{V{\rm max,we}}{V{\rm max,wd}} < P{\rm th}$ with $P{\rm th} = 0.6$.
+To identify traffic profiles linked to a business area use, if $V{\rm max,we}$ and $V{\rm max,wd}$ denote the weekend and weekday traffic peak for a BS, respectively, we define its traffic profile as business if $\frac{V{\rm max,we}}{V{\rm max,wd}} < P{\rm th}$ with $P{\rm th} = 0.6$.
 This criterion captures BSs that are relatively idle on weekends, thus offering a high potential for energy savings via NS schemes during weekends.
 As a result, 6.4% of all BSs in the Paris region have been classified as having a traffic profile of the business type.
-Figure 4 shows the daily traffic patterns of the business type, for the three classes of traffic.
-Business traffic profile exhibits a narrower peak of traffic with respect to the general traffic profile of the urban area, and a peak-to-trough ratio that goes from 14 during weekdays to about 7 over weekends.
+Fig. 3d and 3e show the daily traffic patterns of the business type, for the three classes of traffic.
+Business traffic profile exhibits a narrower peak of traffic, and a peak-to-trough ratio that goes from 14 during weekdays to about 7 over weekends.